Leveraging the Potential of Explainable AI (XAI) to Address Your Company's Challenges

 GLobal Interpretability

 This plot shows that feature tenure and TotalCharges form a group and OnlineSecurity and Multiplines form another group.
 This process is then called hierarchical clustering.
-This graph also shows how a few features have some interaction based on the subgroup and it could be a feature that we can detect in our EDA for further analysis.
+This graph also shows how a handful of features have some interaction based on the subgroup and it could be a feature that we can detect in our EDA for further analysis.

 Global interpretability with SHAP summary plots